digital-work-lab/open-source-project/docs/syllabus.md

 - Proper use of Git conventions for commit messages and branching.
 - Clear and descriptive pull requests with proper documentation.
-- Properly addressing and incorporating feedback from code reviews.
+- Properly address and incorporate feedback from code reviews.
 - Code review: Participating in the community by reviewing others' code and providing constructive feedback.
 - Ability to explain and defend your code.
 - Responding to and incorporating feedback from the review session.